What should you consider when choosing pool contractors?

 Again, this will provide an indication into the reliability of each pool contractor.
 If they haven’t been able to deliver on time, but they’ve kept you in the loop, then this is a good indication that communication is key to them.

 Don’t necessarily be put off by a couple of bad reviews.
 Look at each pool companies reviews holistically.
-If the majority of their reviews are negative then don’t be afraid to ask the pool builder to provide context around these.
+If the majority of their reviews are negative ask the pool builder to provide context around these.
 Make a point of looking at how the pool company responds to negative reviews.
 If they take full accountability and offer a means to win back the customers confidence, this could potentially be a good sign.

-If the pool company has been in business for many years it’s a sign they are experienced and well worth considering.
+In most cases it’s a good thing if the pool company has been in business for many years.
+It’s a sign they are experienced and well worth considering.

 In most states pool builders are required to have an industry related lisence (For example, Queenland pool builders require a QBCC pool construction license), so be sure to complete your checks here.
 If the company is a member of an industry association like SPASA or Master Builders you may reap some of the benefits and protection measures these associations offer. – This varies from state to state, so be sure to check out what association your pool builder is part of and review the associations website.